This post may contain affiliate links. Please see my disclosure policy for details.

 Where is Camelot Castle filmed in Merlin?

-If you have ever wondered where they filmed Camelot Castle in Merlin, it was actually the incredible Chateau de Pierrefonds that is based in France!
+If you have ever wondered where they filmed Camelot Castle in Merlin, it was actually the incredible Chateau de Pierrefonds which is based in France!

 Where to stay near Puzzlewood